 “We are dealing with complex micro- and nanostructures for optical sensing and detection applications at the ultimate limit.
 Consequently, it is important for us to inspect and characterize our devices on a nanometer scale.
 In-depth knowledge is not only essential for process control and optimization but also in order to unravel the local phenomena involved in our sensing and detection schemes.
 Apart from mere topographic information, we are also interested in the nanoscale material composition as well as intentional and accidental local impurities.

-Dr. Mario Hentschel, University Stuttgart, Center for Applied Quantum Technology, DE.
+Dr. Mario Hentschel, University Stuttgart, 4th Physics Institute and Center for Applied Quantum Technology, Germany.

 Field emission SEMs are designed for high resolution imaging.

 Key to the performance of a field emission SEM is its electron optical column.
 Gemini is tailored for excellent resolution on any sample, especially at low accelerating voltages, for complete and efficient detection, and ease-of-use.

 Gemini optics are characterized by three main components:

 - The Gemini objective lens design combines electrostatic and magnetic fields to maximize optical performance while reducing field influences at the sample to a minimum.
 This enables excellent imaging, even on challenging samples such as magnetic materials.

 - Gemini beam booster technology, an integrated beam deceleration, guarantees small probe sizes and high signal-to-noise ratios.